copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Kill Zone
-Take a reaction shot against any enemy that moves or attacks within a cone of fire.
+Fire a reaction shot against any enemy that moves or attacks within a cone of fire.
 * If you have Squadsight, Kill Zone shots are taken at squadsight range.
 * {% COOLDOWN %}